 - Etsy: Esty is riskier in many ways since you’re dealing with independent sellers.
 However, Etsy itself does have return policies, which of course you’ll want to review before making a purchase.
 Not only will you find stainless steel rings, but they will be handcrafted and unique.
 A downside is you’ll sometimes need to inquire as to the grade of stainless steel being used.
 See the collection of stainless steel rings here.

-Immediately, there seems to be more skepticism about stainless steel rings vs sterling silver, which we’ll cover later on.
+Answer: Yes.
 Stainless steel is actually highly praised for a number of reasons–in fact, its high quality is what makes it a great option for engagement and diamond rings.
 There are certainly drawbacks, which we’ll also cover, but the durability of stainless steel means a ring should withstand everyday

-Both stainless steel and sterling silver have a cool tone, sleek appeal that works with modern and more traditional ring styles.
+Answer: Both stainless steel and sterling silver have a cool tone, sleek appeal that works with modern and more traditional ring styles.
 There are, however, noticeable differences, mostly to do with the way light hits and the aesthetic of the shine.

-Durability is actually multifaceted, including factors such as chip-resistance; resistance to pressure and chemicals; hardness; and scratch resistance, among other environmental factors.
-Among these criteria, the top most durable metals for a ring include titanium, tungsten, 14k gold, and stainless steel.
+Answer: The top most durable metals for a ring include titanium, tungsten, 14k gold, and stainless steel.
 They all have their pros and cons, but these metals are considered the most durable when it comes to overall longevity and protection against environmental factors.

-In short, no. Stainless steel is classified of a metal alloy, which means it’s a combination of different metals and/or elements.
+Answer: No. .
+Stainless steel is classified of a metal alloy, which means it’s a combination of different metals and/or elements.
 Those include silicon, aluminum, nickel, chromium, molybdenum, and carbon.
 The most prominent, however, is steel combined with iron.

-Scratch resistance is often a concern for a ring, as it should be.
-Surface level scratches can easily accumulate even if you’re careful, should you choose a less durable metal.
-Tungsten is considered both the most scratch-resistant and hardest metal used for wedding and engagement rings, though there are many other metals that are considered solidly scratch resistant as well.
+Answer: Tungsten is considered both the most scratch-resistant and hardest metal used for wedding and engagement rings, though there are many other metals that are considered solidly scratch resistant as well.